|Those Who Make Revolution Halfway Only Dig Their Own Graves. |

 Researching and profiling the Festival also heightened a sense of betrayal with the introduction of surge pricing (or “demand based pricing” as TIFF calls it) on single tickets.
 This new surcharge of $2-$7 on popular titles simply added a sour note to the Festival.
 People were simply priced out or had their passion for film exploited.
 While I benefited from having a pass press, I opted not to buy some single tickets for premieres as I have in the past in an effort to avoid inflating prices and, on some level, protesting the change.

 Reports from screenings were also damaging to the effect that the surge pricing obviously influences one’s appreciation of the films, as a film experience needs to be good to merit a $60 ticket.
 (One friend reported of a couple storming out of Queen of Katwe in disbelief that TIFF took $60 for a nosebleed balcony seat at Roy Thomson Hall.)
 Worst of all, perhaps, was word from a friend who paid a $7 surcharge for the second screening of Moonlight and arrived at TIFF Bell Lightbox before 9 AM to discover that the venue wasn’t even opening the balcony in Cinema 1.
-This meant that the Festival recognised a demand for tickets to this screening and, rather than simply open the seats that were going to sit empty, it simply charged more money for fewer seats in a totally repugnant game of supply and demand.
+This meant that the Festival recognised a demand for tickets to this screening and, rather than simply open the seats that were going to sit empty, it simply charged more money for fewer seats in a disappointing game of supply and demand.
 The whole mess of surge pricing ran against the spirit of TIFF as “The People’s Festival” and is worse than any criticism the Festival faced for its premiere game with Telluride.
+(Which, I think, they were in the right to do.)
 My sense was that people begrudgingly paid the extra cost for premiere screenings with stars, but recouped the money by purchasing fewer tickets and neglecting the sense of discovery that smaller films at the Festival need from audiences eager to explore.

 Ticket prices were already exorbitantly high and TIFF charges a premium cost for tickets to most of the in-demand titles anyways, so the surcharge marked nothing but gouging.
 While the Festival’s pathetic explanation of “everyone else is doing it” offered no justification as to where the funds are going, or why they’re required, one must ask what this is all about.
 The cost of running a screening at TIFF probably differs little if the screening is full or empty, since the cost of the venue is the same unless it runs overtime (which isn’t the public’s fault) and base ticket prices were presumably made on an estimated level of attendance required to cover costs.
 The Festival doesn’t offer screening fees to filmmakers and distributors and it largely staffs the screenings with volunteers.
 TIFF needs to explain these surcharges if it’s going to continue as a charity driven by the passion and support of the public.
 Otherwise, anyone who signed off on demand-based pricing should be fired or have the decency to resign.
 The spirit and reputation of the Festival are at stake because TIFF has always thrived for being a testing ground with a diverse audience that reflects the broad range of the general moviegoing public.
 But the general public cannot and should not be exploited as much as they were by surge pricing.